scoconno/scoconno.github.io/metaphysics/relat/notes.md

 > And isn't it also true that bodily condition deteriorates with rest and idleness?
 While by exertion and motion it can be preserved for a long time?

+## Some examples

+> SOC.: Well now, suppose that Protagoras, or anyone else, asks you this: ‘Theaetetus, is there any way in which something can become larger or more numerous, other than by undergoing increase What will you answer?

++ P1.
+If X gets shorter, then X's size must decrease
++ P2.
+Socrates is taller than Theaetetus in year 1.
++ P3.
+Theaetetus grows and is taller than Socrates in year 2.
++ P4.
+Socrates' size does not change from year 1 to year 2
++ P5.
+Socrates changes from being taller to being shorter without his size decreasing.
++ P6.
+Socrates could not change from being taller to being shorter without his size decreasing (from P1).

++ P1.
+If four dice are put beside six dice, the six dice are more than the four.
++ P2.
+If twelve dice are now placed beside the six dice, the six dice are less than the twelve.
++ P3.
+The 6 dice have changed from being more to being less although their number has not changed.
+= P4.
+Something cannot change from being more or less unless its number changes.

+## Secret Doctrine and Perception

-In accordance with the principle that nothing is but is always coming to be and in a constant state of motion, perceived colours must always ‘come to be’, and therefore cannot be at rest or be located anywhere, in the eyes or the object.
+> In accordance with the principle that nothing is but is always coming to be and in a constant state of motion, perceived colours must always ‘come to be’, and therefore cannot be at rest or be located anywhere, in the eyes or the object.
 But if one cannot locate the colour in the eye or in the object, how should one think of it (153e3)?

-SOC.: Whenever I come to be perceiving, I necessarily come to be perceiving something; because it's impossible to come to be perceiving, but not perceiving anything.
-And (p.95) whenever it comes to be sweet, bitter, or anything of that kind, it necessarily comes to be so for someone; because it's impossible to come to be sweet, but not sweet for anyone (γλυκὺ γάρ, μηδϵνὶ δὲ γλυκὺ ἀδύνατoν γϵνέσθαι‎).
-(160a9–b3, trans.
-McDowell)36
+> SOC.: Whenever I come to be perceiving, I necessarily come to be perceiving something; because it's impossible to come to be perceiving, but not perceiving anything.
+And whenever it comes to be sweet, bitter, or anything of that kind, it necessarily comes to be so for someone; because it's impossible to come to be sweet, but not sweet for anyone (160a9–b3).

-SOC.: Well then, you must think like this.
-In the case of the eyes, first, you mustn't think of what you call white colour as being some distinct thing outside your eyes, or in your eyes either—in fact you mustn't assign any place to it; because in that case it would, surely, be at its assigned place and in a state of rest, rather than coming to be.
-(153d8–e2)
+> SOC.: Well then, you must think like this.
+In the case of the eyes, first, you mustn't think of what you call white colour as being some distinct thing outside your eyes, or in your eyes either—in fact you mustn't assign any place to it; because in that case it would, surely, be at its assigned place and in a state of rest, rather than coming to be (153d8–e2).

-SOC.: Let's follow what we said just now, and lay it down that nothing is one thing just by itself.
+> SOC.: Let's follow what we said just now, and lay it down that nothing is one thing just by itself.
 On those lines, we'll find that black, white, or any other colour will turn out to have come into being, from the collision of the eyes with the appropriate motion.
+What we say a given colour is will be neither the thing which collides, nor the thing it collides with, but something which has come into being between them; something peculiar to each one (153e4 –154a3).

+Socrates' thesis is that neither the object nor the perceiver is coloured, or, to put it the other way, that the colour is neither in the object nor in the perceiver.
+Rather the colour is ‘something which has come into being between them, something peculiar to each one’.

+> SOC.: Let's follow what we said just now, and lay it down that nothing is one thing just by itself.
+On those lines, we'll find that black, white, or any other colour will turn out to have come into being, from the collision of the eyes with the appropriate motion.
 What we say a given colour is will be neither the thing which collides, nor the thing it collides with, but something which has come into being between them; something peculiar to each one.
 (153e4 –154a3)

-Socrates' thesis is that neither the object nor the perceiver is coloured, or, to put it the other way, that the colour is neither in the object nor in the perceiver.
-Rather the colour is ‘something which has come into being between them, something peculiar to each one’.
-He argues:

-SOC.:…Or would you be prepared to insist that every colour appears to a dog, or any other living thing, just the way it appears to you?

-THT.: Certainly not.

-(p.97)
-SOC.: And what about another man?
-Is the way anything appears to him like the way it appears to you?
-Can you insist on that?
-Or wouldn't you much rather say that it doesn't appear the same even to yourself, because you're never in a similar condition to yourself?

-THT.: Yes, I think that's nearer the truth than the first alternative.
-(154a3–9)

-What are the flux doctrine premises?

- Rather, the perception, what is perceived, and even the perceiver are generated all in one go

 ## Socrates' Response